omaskery/shenzhen.io-assembler/README.md

 This is just a silly tool to make it easier to write assembly for the microprocessors in SHENZHEN I/O, an awesome programming game released recently by Zachtronics.

-WARNING: This assembler handles UNDOCUMENTED INSTRUCTIONS available in the game, and as such its source contains *mild spoilers!*
+WARNING: The source contains *mild spoilers!* :) You have been warned!

 # Usage